dannyhope/uxbrighton/Readme.md

 ## Domain stuff

-### Domain names

-uxbrighton.org.uk is the cannonical domain

-uxbri.org
-uxbri.com
-etc

-point to

-uxbrighton.org.uk

-This is set at the 123-reg control panel
+The following domains point to uxbrighton.org.uk, the canonical domain.
+This is set at the 123-reg control panel.

-### Subdomains

-Subdomain stuff is all dealt with in panel.dreamhost.com
+uxbri.org	→ uxbrighton.org.uk
+uxbri.com	→ uxbrighton.org.uk
+uxbri.co.uk	→ uxbrighton.org.uk

+Subdomains are set at panel.dreamhost.com

-People can enter subdomains but they get forwarded to folders
+Subdomains for conferences are forwarded to folders thus:

-2010.uxb → .org.uk/2010
+2010.uxbrighton.org.uk → uxbrighton.org.uk/2010
-2011.uxb → .org.uk/2011
+2011.uxbrighton.org.uk → uxbrighton.org.uk/2011
-2012.uxb → .org.uk/2012
+2012.uxbrighton.org.uk → uxbrighton.org.uk/2012
-2013.uxb → .org.uk/2013
+2013.uxbrighton.org.uk → uxbrighton.org.uk/2013
-2014.uxb → .org.uk/2014
+2014.uxbrighton.org.uk → uxbrighton.org.uk/2014
-2015.uxb → .org.uk/2015
+2015.uxbrighton.org.uk → uxbrighton.org.uk/2015

-when a conference page is the homepage, should we just show it at the root or at the permalink?
+When a conference page is the homepage, should we just show it at the root or at the permalink?